robiworks/novogradko/README.md

 - `/apartments`: returns apartments only.
 - `/houses`: returns houses only.

+### Database initialisation

+The database is initialised with a `init.sql` file/script copied over to the `/docker-entrypoint-initdb.d/` directory inside the database image.
+The official PostgreSQL Docker image will run `.sql` scripts found in that directory.
+The script creates all the tables that I planned out for the database and fills them with data.

 ## Possible improvements & additions

 As this is just a prototype of the application a lot more could be added to the final product.
 Here are just a few that came to my mind: